Scotland: getting the right treatment and care

 How often should I have a review of my treatment?

-The SIGN guidelines says you should have a review of your epilepsy treatment at least once a year.
-For adults, this is usually with your GP, but sometimes it should be with an epilepsy specialist.
-Examples of times you might need to see a specialist for your review include:
+The SIGN guidelines say you should have a review of your epilepsy treatment at least once a year.
+If your seizures are controlled, you should still have an annual review with your GP.
+For those who continue to have seizures, this is usually with a specialist.
+You may also need to see a specialist for your review:

 Children and young people should have their review with a specialist at least once a year.
 This can be more often if needed.